mikeizbicki/ucr-cs100/tutorials/shell_scripts/README.md

-#A Quick Tutorial to Write a Simple Shell Script
+#A Quick Tutorial to Write a Simple Shell Script and Making It Work

+To successfully write a shell script, you have to do three things:

+1. Write a script.
+2. Give the shell permission to execute it
+3. Put it somewhere the shell can find it

 ##What is a shell script?